kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/01-signup/05-input-state.md

 <input type="text" name="username" placeholder="Username" onChange={} />
 ```

-* We will pass in a function that will update our state
+* We will pass in a function that will update our `state`

 ```
 <input type="text" name="username" placeholder="Username" onChange={this.handleChange} />
 ```

-* We will create an event handler called
+* We will create an event handler called `handleChange`
 * We need this to be an arrow function and not method syntax (_or our `onChange` event won't be bound correctly_)

 ```